 If you do not have a steamer, put the pumpkin in a pot with cooking water and leave it for about 20 minutes over medium heat.

-Put the hot pumpkin on a plate, pour 2 tbsp water over it and smash it with a fork.
-If you use a mixer, it will get a bit smoother, but it will do just fine with the fork.
+Put the hot pumpkin on a plate, add two tablespoons of water and smash it with a fork.
+If you use a mixer, it will get smoother, but it will do just fine with the fork.